Cycle Canada Bicycle Tours

 Cèilidhs (traditional music gatherings) are held in town halls across Cape Breton and it's fitting that the mascot for the island's biggest town, Sydney, should be a giant fiddle.
 In Gaelic it's Fidheal Mhor A' Ceilidh and it is at a cruise ship pavilion on a waterfront dock.

-From Sydney we head overland to the shore of Bras d'Or Lake, an inland sea.
+From Sydney head overland to the shore of Bras d'Or Lake, an inland sea.
 A high bridge crosses the channel that connects the sea to the Atlantic Ocean.
 Our destination is Baddeck, a lakeside resort town.
 Alexander Graham Bell had a summer cottage there and it's now a National Historic Site.
 When Bell was there he financed the Silver Dart, Canada's first flying machine.

 The Trail Starts